|

 LAUNCHING:

-When launching, make sure the centreplate is fully housed and that the boat runs off stra1ght, usually it will do this if it goes off quickly, but don't forget the bow line.
+When launching, make sure the centreplate is fully housed and that the boat runs off straight, usually it will do this if it goes off quickly, but don't forget the bow line.
 Normally, it is only necessary to get your trailer tyres wet.
-The trailer bearers should not be up too hard.
+The trailer skids should not be up too hard on the hull.
 If launching is difficult, lower them a little at the back end.
-If launch1ng is still difficult and the rollers aren't turning, a little Vaseline on the hull just forward of the back two rollers should do the trick.
+If launching is still difficult and the rollers aren't turning, a little Vaseline on the hull just forward of the back two rollers should do the trick.